The 10 Worst Neighborhoods In Dayton For 2022

 It seems as if there's a neighborhood for everyone in Dayton.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Dayton.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Ohio thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Dayton.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Dayton neighborhoods are the worst, and which are the best?
+So the question arises, which Dayton neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Dayton hoods need a little tender loving care - the sore thumbs of the Dayton area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Patterson Park ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Dayton hoods need a little tender loving care – the sore thumbs of the Dayton area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Patterson Park ranks way above the rest.

-We examined 63 of Dayton's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Dayton's reputation.
+We examined 63 of Dayton’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Dayton’s reputation.

 Read on to see how we determined the places around Dayton that need a pick-me-up.
 And remember, don't blame the messenger.